 Today’s picture shows a prayer request in one of Kharkiv’s churches.
 It says, “Hello God!
 Save Kharkiv.
 I’m Simon, 8 years old.”

-In YWAM if there was ever a vehicle that marked us it was the VW Van.
+The little Lada with a lotta love In YWAM if there was ever a vehicle that marked us it was the VW Van.
 In our early days we crisscrossed all of Europe, the Middle East and Aftirca in these dependable little boxes on wheels.

 But for us who worked in Eastern Europe it was the Lada.
 Built in the Soviet Union on the framework of a Fiat but twice as heavy and not nearly as dependable.
 Many jokes were told about Ladas, most of them based on facts but people across Eastern Europe would pay two years wages and wait for 10 years on a waiting list to have one.